 Encourage your student to visit Career and Student Employment Services

 Next time you visit Western Michigan University, drop into the office of Career and Student Employment Services and pick up a business card from one of the career development specialists.
-When your son or daughter is feeling anxious about his/her future, offer the card and say, "Please call this person.
+When your son or daughter is feeling anxious about their future, offer the card and say, "Please call this person.
 They can help you."

 Career and Student Employment Services offer a full range of career development and job-search help, including: